Liam Payne, Cheryl Romance: Former 1D Star Admits She Was His Teenage Crush

 This only suggested that Cheryl has not given birth yet, as what some people have been speculating.
 The good news is that the couple intends to let their fans know when the time comes.
 The documents from the fan sites have been deleted out of respect for the couple’s wish to have some privacy during the precious moment.

-An earlier report from The Sun mentioned that Cheryl should give birth sometime in March.
+An earlier report from the Sun mentioned that Cheryl should give birth sometime in March.
 But at the moment, there is no official news regarding the newborn baby.
 Fans are speculating, though, that the English singers will have a girl and some have even started sending out their congratulations.

 I really want to see Liam & Cheryl's baby girl but i completely understand if they want to keep her as private as possible ❤